pylhc/Beta-Beat.src/doc/drive/index.rst

 tune values are summed during parallel execution to which the RMS values are sensitive and is not considered important.

-A minor problem is that the sussix_v4.inp file created by Drive_God_lin.c defines NLINE= 0 which, using the Intel Fortran compiler, turns the following read of L, M, K into a zero-trip loop and all values after are taken out of sequence.
+A minor problem is that the sussix_v4.inp file created by Drive_God_lin.cpp defines NLINE= 0 which, using the Intel Fortran compiler, turns the following read of L, M, K into a zero-trip loop and all values after are taken out of sequence.
 This does not affect execution so has been left as it is but if NLINE is given a value then